The singularity is coming. Let’s steer clear of sci-fi horror stories.

 Attending a 10-week programme at the Singularity University wasn’t exactly easy going.

 “It’s like boot camp,” Ringnes explains.
-“You learn about exponential technologies (technologies that are developing at an exponential pace) in the hope that you’ll be inspired to see how you can apply those to the world, and hopefully start a company.”
+“You learn about exponential technologies (technologies that are developing at an exponential pace) in the hope that you’ll see how you can apply those to the world, and start a company.”

 She also learned about one of her personal passions: health.

-“With digital biology, we’ll be able to predict illnesses way before we get them … while CRISPR – the DNA modifying enzyme – could basically be used to reprogram humanity to eliminate disease,” she explains.
+“With digital biology, we’ll be able to predict illnesses way before we get them, while CRISPR – the DNA modifying enzyme – could basically reprogram humanity to eliminate disease.”

-The tech evangelist even told The Memo about the NFC chip embedded in her hand.
+The tech evangelist even told The Memo how the NFC chip she has embedded in her hand will shape the future.

 “Today, I can pay for the tram in Stockholm,” she explains.
 “But you can imagine a time when it will be able to read my body data continuously, and give me an alert when it sees something off-normal, telling me to do something, or see a doctor.”

 “There’s a bunch of billionaires already using stem cell harvesting to repair their bodily functions,” Ringnes adds.
-“This costs so much today, but hopefully these kinds of cures will become accessible to everyone.”
+“These kinds of cures will become accessible to everyone.”

-While at the Singularity University, Ringnes was also awakened to the power of artificial intelligence (which could see machines outsmart people by 2045 – if leaders like Google’s Director of Engineering, Ray Kurzweil are to be believed).
+At the Singularity University Ringnes was also awakened to the power of artificial intelligence (which could see machines outsmart people by 2045 – if leaders like Google’s Director of Engineering, Ray Kurzweil are to be believed).

-“I’m sure that machines are going to be smarter than us … but at the same time what defines intelligence is still a question up to be truly answered and agreed upon,” weighs up Ringnes.
+“I’m sure that machines are going to be smarter than us … but what defines intelligence is still a question up to be truly agreed upon,” weighs up Ringnes.

 But Ringnes has faith that technology will serve us well – if we steer it in the right direction.

-Progress will involved complicated challenges, of course: “where do you draw the line in DNA editing?” she asks.
+Progress will involve complicated challenges, of course: “where do you draw the line in DNA editing?” she asks.
 “Will we have too much spare time?”